TECKERZ101/accounting/README.md

-# accounting
+# Accounting
-An accounting software to keep track of expenses, written in python.
+A piece of accounting software to keep track of expenses, written in python.